cubeton/git101/README.md

 Let's say you are on the master branch (what you should be automatically), and want to create a new feature.
 What you do is run ```git checkout -b <my branch name>```.

-Now, if someone makes more changes to the master branch after you've made our branch, your new branch won't know about the changes less you merge those changes into your branch.
+Now, if someone makes more changes to the master branch after you've made our branch, your new branch won't know about the changes unless you **merge** those changes into your branch.

 So let's try it out!
 Run ```git checkout -b <your name>```